joshling1919/learn-in-public/readme.md

 Part of what holds me back from "learning in public" is that it takes me too long to polish my thoughts to a state where I'm comfortable sharing them.
-As a result, there's often too much inertia when it comes to sharing any writing.
+As a result, there's often too much inertia for sharing my writing.

 As a catalyst, I might have to just be more comfortable with publishing unstructured thoughts.